-Sheriff Bart (Cleavon Little) comes across Count Basie and his orchestra in the Acton/Agua Dulce desert.
+Sheriff Bart (Cleavon Little) comes across Count Basie and his orchestra on the Mojave-Tropico Road in Rosamond.

 Nominated for three academy awards, director Mel Brooks' zany 1974 Western spoof

-"Blazing Saddles" was filmed on the Warner Bros. lot in Burbank and at Vasquez
+"Blazing Saddles" was filmed on the Warner Bros. lot in Burbank, at Vasquez

 Produced by Michael Hertzberg and written by Andrew Bergman, Mel Brooks, Richard Pryor, Norman Steinberg and Alan Uger from an original

 story by Bergman, "Blazing Saddles" was originally released toward the end of 1974 and it did even better

 at the box office when Warner Bros., lacking a summer blockbuster the following year, re-released it in mid-1975.